Plating Secondary Services

-Industrial Silver plating provides an economical coating typically used for aerospace, telecommunication and electrical products.
+Industrial Silver plating provides an economical coating typically used for telecommunication and electrical products.
 It bestows a surface that can be soldered and exhibits low electrical resistance.
 The tarnish resistance is equal to that of a good water dip lacquer coating.
 Deeco maintains optimum operating conditions in order to produce the highest quality Silver finish and employs a development, which enhances brightness, improves tarnish resistance and increases the hardness.
 Our silver processes produce a matte to bright finish on aluminum, brass, copper, and steel.

 Electroless and Electro-Deposited Nickel Plating

 These Nickel Plating processes deposit a uniform thickness of Nickel onto products by chemical reduction; this allows even the most complex shaped product to be plated with no edge build-up.
 Other advantages of Nickel Plating include superior chemical and corrosion resistance, a hard, highly protective, bright, and reflective coating that yields excellent wear.
 Nickel's low friction and superb conductivity characteristics make it appropriate for Electronic, Tooling, and Commercial Industries.
 It is also used for cosmetic appearances.
 Deeco Metals offers masking by means of stop-off lacquers, assorted tapes and plugs for selected "no-plating" product areas.
 Both plating methods may be applied to Aluminum, Brass, Copper, and Steel metals.